alexreisner/geocoder/README.md

     )

-The above combines global and service-specific options and could be useful if you specify different geocoding services for different models or under different conditions.
-Lookup-specific settings override global settings.
-In the above example, the timeout for all lookups would be 2 seconds, except for Yandex which would be 5.
+The above example combines global and service-specific options.
+Lookup-specific settings override global settings, so the timeout for all lookups would be 2 seconds, except for Yandex which would be 5.

 API Guide: Street Address Lookups
 ---------------------------------

-The following is a comparison of the supported geocoding APIs.
+The following is a listing of the supported geocoding APIs.
 The "Limitations" listed for each are a very brief and incomplete summary of some special limitations beyond basic data source attribution.
-Please read the official Terms of Service for a service before using it.
+Please read the official Terms of Service for any API before using it.

 ### Google (`:google`)